shawn3298317/kaggle-pku/results.md

 7. Dataset Augmentation

 Tasks -
+0. Add other U link
+1. Add some non linearity in the reconstruction part like Relu
+2. Take inspiration from the actual U net model
-1. Do the saving best model thing
+3. Do the saving best model thing

 Notes -
 1. Why are we predicting pitch as pitch sine and pitch cosine ?